Frederick-S/restpie/DEVELOPMENT.md

 ## Technologies

-Insomnium is a desktop application built on top of [Electron](http://electronjs.org/).
-Electron provides a Chromium runtime for the Insomnium web app to run inside, as well as additional tools to provide access to operating system features.
+RestPie is a desktop application built on top of [Electron](http://electronjs.org/).
+Electron provides a Chromium runtime for the RestPie web app to run inside, as well as additional tools to provide access to operating system features.

 There are a few more technologies and tools worth mentioning:

 - [`React`](https://reactjs.org/) is the library used for all UI components.
 - [`styled-components`](https://styled-components.com/) and [`Less`](http://lesscss.org/) are used for styling UI components.
-- [`Electron Builder`](https://github.com/electron-userland/electron-builder) is used to help build, sign, and package Insomnium for distribution.
+- [`Electron Builder`](https://github.com/electron-userland/electron-builder) is used to help build, sign, and package RestPie for distribution.
-- [`libcurl`](https://curl.se/libcurl/) is the library that Insomnium uses to make requests.
+- [`libcurl`](https://curl.se/libcurl/) is the library that RestPie uses to make requests.
 We used libcurl as our HTTP client of choice because it allows the deepest amount of debuggability and control of HTTP requests.
 - [`NeDB`](https://github.com/louischatriot/nedb) a local in-memory database.
 - [`node-libcurl`](https://github.com/JCMais/node-libcurl) is a Node.js wrapper around the native libcurl library.
 - [`CodeMirror`](https://codemirror.net/) is a web-based, extendable, code editor used for highlighting and linting of data formats like JSON, GraphQL, and XML.